heshamelsawaf/EN-Trakhees-Demo/data/nlu/nlu.md

 - difference between sole establishment and freezone
 - What are the different types of licenses
 - What are different company licenses

+## intent:ask_to_cancel_visa
+- What is proceedings to cancel my license?
+- What is the requirments to stop my license?
+- What is the procedures to stop my license?
+- What is reqiured to abort my license?
+- What is the steps to abort my license?
+- What is the procedures to abort my license?
+- What is needed to stop my license?
+- What is the requirments to cancel my license?
+- What is reqiured to cancel my license?
+- What is needed to cancel my license?
+- What is reqiured to stop my license?
+- What is the steps to stop my license?
+- What is the procedures to cancel my license?
+- What is proceedings to stop my license?
+- What is the requirments to abort my license?
+- What is proceedings to abort my license?
+- What is needed to abort my license?
+- What is the steps to cancel my license?
+- Which steps are required to stop my license?
+- How could I cancel my license?
+- What should I do to abort my license?
+- How to stop my license?
+- What should I do to cancel my license?
+- How can I abort my license?
+- How to cancel my license?
+- How could I abort my license?
+- How can I stop my license?
+- Which steps are required to abort my license?
+- What should I do to stop my license?
+- How to abort my license?
+- How can I cancel my license?
+- How could I stop my license?
+- Which steps are required to cancel my license?

+## intent:freezone_license
+- freezone license
+- freezone
+- free zone
+- free zone license
+- it is a freezone license
+- the license is freezone
+- i have a freezone license

+## intent:company_license
+- company license
+- company
+- it is a company license
+- the license is company
+- i have a company license

+## intent:commercial_license
+- commercial license
+- commercial
+- it is a commercial license
+- the license is commercial
+- i have a commercial license

+## intent:local_company
+- under local law
+- company under local law
+- local law
+- local law company
+- It is under local law
+- the company is under local law

+## intent:branch_company
+- a branch company in UAE
+- a branch company
+- branch company
+- branch company in the united arab emirates
+- It's a branch company

 ## synonym:intent trakhees
 - trakees